This story was initially published ahead of the rainy 2018 Marathon.

 But for the runners, a wet race is more than just a little dreary — it requires extra precaution to stay safe for the entire 26.2 miles.

 For Ruben Sanca, it won’t be the first time running a rainy Boston Marathon.
-Sanca ran the Marathon in 2015 (and he will again Monday), and he said the rainy weather is far from ideal, but it’s manageable, especially when temperatures are warmer.
+Sanca ran the Marathon in 2015 (and again in 2018), and he said the rainy weather is far from ideal, but it’s manageable, especially when temperatures are warmer.

 “You feel like you’re having a bad race, but you have to just kind of keep pushing through,” said Sanca, a Cape Verdean Olympic athlete living in Chelmsford, who owns an online marathon coaching business.